Since the COVID-19 outbreak, omnichannel marketing is on the rise, with QR Codes playing a major role in its execution.

 A food QR Code is one that shares detailed information about a food product.
-It helps consumers make informed decisions prior to purchasing.
+It helps brands become transparent with consumers and aids them in making informed decisions before purchasing.
+Whether it’s for authenticity, food traceability, or enhancing the consumer experience, food QR Codes help businesses achieve their goals.

 According to Stackla’s survey, 90% of consumers have said that authenticity is important when deciding which brands they like and support.